-This sample message was inspired by a post on the blog Mama Eco about reducing waste in online packaging that I have modified to fit the needs of customers with disabilities.
+This sample message was inspired by a post on the blog Mama Eco about reducing waste in online packaging.
+I have modified it to fit the needs of customers with disabilities.

 One time, I received a gigantic box that was easily three and a half feet long and a foot wide.
 What was inside?
 A dress that had been folded neatly and that took up maybe a tenth of the space inside the box.
-I made sure to leave feedback about the unnecessary packaging and how it would have been much easier to carry a smaller box from my college mailroom back to my dorm.
-Speaking of my college mailroom, here are fifteen addresses to memorize for college here.
+I made sure to leave feedback about the unnecessary packaging.
+It would have been much easier to carry a smaller box from my college mailroom back to my dorm.

 Support companies that use accessible packaging

-Many stores that I have ordered from in recent times have started using easy-to-open packaging that doesn’t require scissors or a lot of hand strength.
+Many stores have started using easy-to-open packaging that doesn’t require scissors or a lot of hand strength.
 Some companies use this type of packaging by default, while others require that customers request it.
 Whenever possible, I highly recommend selecting frustration-free packaging or choosing companies that use recycled materials for packaging.

 Why should it become more common?

 By using accessible packaging, companies can embrace the principle of universal design, which means that things can be used by everyone without barriers.
 As I mentioned before, innovations in accessibility and assistive technology can benefit everyone, and with an increasing senior population, the need for accessibility will only continue to grow.
 Accessible packaging is very important, and I hope that more companies work to make their products easier to open for everyone- including people with disabilities.